JasonKStevens/PuzzleBox.TimeLines/README.md

 I was inspired to write this library after trying to use [Time Period Library for .Net](https://www.codeproject.com/Articles/168662/Time-Period-Library-for-NET).
 It's a very good library and a well written article but unfortunatelly, for my purposes, I couldn't make use of it.

-I wanted a library that I could use to perform arbitrary, timezone aware timeline arithmetic.
-Where you could, for example, find out how many craft-hours (453 electrician hours, 342 plumber hours, etc) you have available over a certain period; and do this by adding up all the timelines of individuals which are in turn added up by the timelines of their work pattern, leave, etc.
+In a blue-sky world I wanted a library I could use to perform timezone-aware, timeline arithmetic with varying kinds of time.
+For example in planning, how many person-hours are available for a particular craft, and if those hours were assigned how many were left for another craft.
+And do this by combining the timelines of individuals in the workforce, which were in turn built up by timelines of their work pattern, leave, etc.

 ## Timeline Operations